-Allen Iverson, the former NBA superstar and MVP, has indicated that he is broke and considering bankruptcy?
-Iverson, was an accomplished athlete and was generously compensated for his talents.
-Over his fifteen (15) year career, Iverson earned $200 million dollars.
-Earning so much money in so little amount of time could certainly be enough to support himself comfortably for two life-times.
+Allen Iverson, the former NBA superstar, and MVP, has indicated that he is broke and considering bankruptcy.
+Iverson was an accomplished athlete and was generously compensated for his talents.
+Over his fifteen-year career, Iverson earned 200 million dollars.
+Earning so much money in so little amount of time could certainly be enough to support himself comfortably for two lifetimes.
 So how is it that he now, only a few years removed from his profitable athletic career, is facing bankruptcy?
 One athletic journalist provides his opinion which you can learn.

-Financially Reckless – Iverson was reported to spend thousands of dollars at the drop of a hat on lavish gifts for family and friends.
-While giving gifts is a nice gesture, it is important to exercise prudence, restraint and wisdom when spending money.
-Unfortunately, so many kind hearted people fall into this trap.
-Parents give money they don’t have to help out children.
-Friends buy gifts outside of their budget for others birthdays or special events.
+Iverson was reported to spend thousands of dollars at the drop of a hat on lavish gifts for family and friends.
+While giving gifts is a nice gesture, it is important to exercise prudence, restraint, and wisdom when spending money.
+Unfortunately, so many kind-hearted people fall into this trap.
+Parents give money they don’t have to help out their children.
+Friends buy gifts outside of their budget for others’ birthdays or special events.
 So many people do the same thing as Iverson, just on a lesser scale.

-Poor Asset Management – Iverson spent his money and now has little to nothing to show for it.
+Iverson spent his money and now has little to nothing to show for it.
 According to reports, he has nothing saved for retirement except for faded memories.
-If you have a choice to enjoy toys now, pay off debt or save for retirement – learn from Iverson’s mistake.
+If you have a choice to enjoy toys now, pay off debt, or save for retirement – learn from Iverson’s mistake.
 Pay off debt and save for retirement.

-Gambling – Gambling is never a good idea.
+Gambling is never a good idea.
 While you might be able to point to a few people and say they have “broke even” or made money through gambling, it is highly doubtful that you know even one person who can honestly make this claim.
 However, you likely can point to thousands of people who have lost thousands of dollars gambling.
-Bottom line is, gambling is a very effective way to drive people to bankruptcy.
+The bottom line is, gambling is a very effective way to drive people to bankruptcy.

-Mortgage Crisis – Remember back in 2003 to 2005, when Real Estate was the safest and quickest way to turn a profit?
+Remember back in 2003 to 2005, when Real Estate was the safest and quickest way to turn a profit?
 Well, it hurt a lot of people, the rich and the poor.
-Some are still trying to recover from the down turn.
+Some are still trying to recover from the downturn.

-Bottom line is while some causes of bankruptcy occasionally are out of your control, if recognized soon enough, bankruptcy could be avoided by changing a few habits and getting some help.
-If you have a question about bankruptcy and whether you can do anything to avoid it, call Riggs Ellsworth & Porter at (480) 539 9400 and speak with an Arizona Bankruptcy Attorney.
+The moral of the story is that while some causes of bankruptcy occasionally are out of your control, if recognized soon enough, bankruptcy could be avoided by changing a few habits and getting some help.
+If you have a question about bankruptcy and whether you can do anything to avoid it, call Riggs, Ellsworth, and Porter at (480) 539-9400 to speak with an Arizona Bankruptcy Attorney.